 - GOAL C1 Orange County shall conserve, protect, and enhance the County's natural resources including air, surface water, groundwater, vegetative communities, wildlife listed as threatened, endangered, or species of special concern imperiled species, soils, floodplains, recharge areas, wetlands, and energy resources to ensure that these resources are preserved for the benefit of present and future generations.
 Lands located within the Wekiva Study Area (WSA) shall be considered high priority for protection.
-All development within the Wekiva Parkway and Protection Act or future Acts, as applicable, so as to provide, promote, and maintain a level of environmental quality to ensure natural resources are preserved for the benefit of current and future generations.
+All development within the WSA shall meet the requirements of the Wekiva River Protection Act and the Wekiva Parkway and Protection Act or future Acts, as applicable, so as to provide, promote, and maintain a level of environmental quality to ensure natural resources are preserved for the benefit of current and future generations.
 (Amended 12/07, Ord.
-2007-20) - OBJ C1.1 Orange County shall continue to implement State and Federal mandated programs to maintain or improve air quality, continue to monitor and protect air quality, and ensure that the County continues to meet or exceed all applicable air quality standards maintain and improve air quality in the County to meet all National Ambient Air Quality standards for regulated air pollutants and in order to ensure a healthy environment for all citizens and visitors.
+2007-20) - OBJ C1.1 Orange County shall continue to implement State and Federal mandated programs to maintain or improve air quality, continue to monitor and protect air quality, and ensure that the County continues to meet or exceed all applicable air quality standards maintain and improve air quality in the County to meet all National Ambient Air Quality standards for regulated air pollutants and in order to ensure a healthy environment for all citizens and visitors.-